In My 27th Year I…

 Here’s the happenings of my 27th year… (You can click on each photo to see more of that part of the story).

-Just before turning 27 I returned from a 4,700 mile bike ride across America and I brought my sister back to San Diego with me.
+Just before turning 27 I returned from a 4,700 mile bike ride across the United States and I brought my sister back to San Diego with me.
 As children we never would have thought in our wildest dreams that we’d live together as adults, but she has become one of my best friends over the last year.

 After just a few months back in San Diego I parted ways with my last business shirt and slacks.
 I decided I didn’t need to impress people based on my clothing anymore and that people would respect me for who I am not what I own.